 2. Venue is proper in this Court pursuant to 28 U.S.C. § 1391, and this Court may properly exercise personal jurisdiction over Defendants since each of the Defendants directly targets consumers in the United States, including Illinois, through at least the fully interactive commercial internet stores operating under the Defendant aliases and/or the online marketplace accounts identified in Schedule A attached hereto (collectively, the "Defendant Internet Stores").
 Specifically, Defendants are reaching out to do business with Illinois residents by operating one or more commercial, interactive internet stores through which Illinois residents can purchase products bearing infringing versions of Plaintiff's copyrighted works.
 Each of the Defendants has targeted Illinois residents by operating online stores that offer shipping to the United States, including Illinois, accept payment in U.S. dollars and, on information and belief, have sold products bearing infringing versions of Plaintiff's federally registered copyrighted works to residents of Illinois.
 Each of the Defendants is committing tortious acts in Illinois, is engaging in interstate commerce, and has wrongfully caused Plaintiff substantial injury in the State of Illinois.

-Case: 1:25-cv-02969 Document #: 1 Filed: 03/20/25 Page 2 of 17 PageID #:2 pieces often start as photographs or scans of real material which are then edited in Photoshop to manipulate color, add texture, or overlay hand-drawn designs, paintings, or photographs of other materials.
+Case: 1:25-cv-03400 Document #: 1 Filed: 03/31/25 Page 2 of 17 PageID #:2

 INTRODUCTION